LableOrg/java-uniqueid/doc/eight-byte-id-structure.md

 creation of the ID, which may be useful if is used as ID for a database record the moment it is created.

-Because of the limited bitsize of the timestamp, only dates until the year2109 are supported.
+Because of the limited bit-size of the timestamp, only dates until the year 2109 are supported.
 As this library generates only 'now' timestamps, this should not be practical limitation.

 ### Sequence counter